-2019-007 FAILURE OF DEPARTMENTS TO PROPERLY APPROVE BIWEEKLY PAYROLLS INCREASES RISK FOR IMPROPRIETIES adequately segregated.
-Although improved as compared to the prior year's results, our testing of 50 city departments for the first 20 pay periods during fiscal 2019 indicated that this condition continued.
+2019-007 FAILURE OF DEPARTMENTS TO PROPERLY APPROVE BIWEEKLY PAYROLLS INCREASES RISK FOR IMPROPRIETIES

+Condition: In the prior audit, we reported on a deficiency in the departmental approval process for payroll where the duties concerning the data entry, review, and approval of bi-weekly payroll transactions were not adequately segregated.
+Although improved as compared to the prior year's results, 15 our testing of 50 city departments for the first 20 pay periods during fiscal 2019 indicated that this condition continued.
 Specifically, we noted 100 occasions (10 percent), in which the same individual posted and approved the online payroll time records, applied both the supervisory and executive-level approvals, or performed all three duties.
 Employees in seven departments performed duplicate functions for more than two pay periods, with the Mayor's Office and the Department of Planning and Development being the most recurrent among the larger departments.